-• Supportive Services
+Supportive Services

 Supportive services are designed to provide a participant with the resources necessary to enable their participation in career and training services.
 Supportive services may be made available to any participant in Title I career or training activities that is unable to obtain supportive services through other programs providing such services.
 Title I Adult, Dislocated Worker, and Youth participants must be participating in staff assisted basic career services, individualized career services, and/or training services to continue to receive supportive services.
-However, unlike Adults and Dislocated Workers, Youth participants may also receive supportive services during follow-up.
+All Title I participants may receive supportive services during follow-up.
+Supportive services should be funded by the same program as the career or training service (i.e. the supportive service funds should come from a program that they individual is already a participant in).
 TAA and WP participants are not eligible for supportive services.
 If supportive services are needed, these must be provided through Title I. Supportive services do not extend the date of exit for performance accountability purposes.
 [TEGL 10-16 and TEGL 21-16]